EricDriussi/not-my-zsh/README.md

 Bindings are in `bindings.zsh`.

-The default prompt can be modified in `default-prompt.zsh`.
+The default prompt can be modified in `prompt/`.

 `funcs.zsh` contains utility functions used elsewhere (like `plug` and `theme`).